AgoRapide/AgoRapide/README.md

 API-methods of the form GetSomeObjectTypeBySomePropertyValue have been generalised in AgoRapide into one single idea, Api/SomeObjectType/WHERE property = 'value', meaning you do not have to repeatedly create API-methods that in essence are copies of each other.
 And since the general mechanism supports all kinds of operators like "greater than", "less than" and so on, you get all that flexibility for all your object classes, not only those that you write specific API-methods for.

 ## Creating properties of objects is a repetition:
 Properties of objects like Person.FirstName are usually implemented as public string FirstName { get; set; }.
 This is just another kind of repetition.
-These have been generalised by AgoRapide into Person.PV<string>(P.FirstName) where P is an enum.
-Or more static strongly typed as Car.PVM<Colour>() or Person.PV<int>(P.Age).
-Of course, if you see that you have to repeat Person.PV<int>(P.Age) all over your codebase then you just implement a traditional property getter int Age => PV<int>(P.Age).
+These have been generalised by AgoRapide into Person.PV&lt;string&gt;(P.FirstName) where P is an enum.
+Or more static strongly typed as Car.PVM&lt;Colour&gt;() or Person.PV&lt;int&gt;(P.Age).
+Of course, if you see that you have to repeat Person.PV&lt;int&gt;(P.Age) all over your codebase then you just implement a traditional property getter int Age =&gt; PV&lt;int&gt;(P.Age).
 But please note that you still do not have to implement the setter (and validator) as that is done from a general properties collection.

 ## Creating tables is a repetition:
 (optional for you to apply.
 You may use a traditional database and still leverage almost all the API functionality of AgoRapide).